wso2/docs-choreo-dev/en/docs/develop-components/develop-a-web-application.md

         You can [revoke access](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/reviewing-your-authorized-integrations#reviewing-your-authorized-github-apps) if you do not want Choreo to have access to your GitHub account.
 However, write access is only used to send pull requests to a user repository.
 Choreo will not directly push any changes to a repository.

-7. In the **Connect Repository** pane, enter the following information:
+6. Enter the following information:

     | **Field**                     | **Description**    |
     |-------------------------------|--------------------|